Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 The feeling of watching their own life from a slight distance, present but not fully there.
 Like they are standing just outside of their own experience, watching it happen rather than living it.

-The feeling of chronic exhaustion that sleep does not fix.
-Feeling numbness that has no clear source.
+The feeling of chronic exhaustion that sleep does not fix, or numbness that has no clear source.
 Of going through the motions of a life that should feel like theirs but somehow does not fit quite right.

 The persistent, quiet, unshakeable sense that something is missing, even when everything looks fine from the outside.